-Nathaniel Provencio is the principal of Minnieville Elementary School in Prince William County, VA.
-In 2017, he was named Principal of the Year for his district and also The Washington Post Principal of the Year.
+Nathaniel Provencio is the Associate Superintendent of Prince William County Public Schools.
+In 2017, as principal of Minnieville Elementary School, he was named Principal of the Year for his district and also The Washington Post Principal of the Year.
 In this Facebook Live event, Nathaniel talks about his own struggles with school, the importance of building relationships among students, families, and staff, and shares some of his favorite ideas for engagement and professional development — including the school's own "Amazing Race"!

 You can see the complete video and all discussion comments on Facebook.

 Striving for Excellence in Instruction and Family Outreach